sd-backdrop/view_alias/README.txt

 3. visit admin/build/path/pathauto for configuration options.

 Generating Aliases
-View Alias is integrated with pathauto, (admin/build/path/pathauto).
-So expand "View Alias Settings" settings fieldset to select the views to alias.
+View Alias is integrated with pathauto, (admin/config/search/path).
+So, expand the "View Alias Paths" settings fieldset to select the views to alias.

-Steps to make a view avaialbe to view_alias:
+Steps to make a view available to view_alias:
 1. View must exist and have a page display.
-2. Under Arguments, View must have an arg of "Taxonomy: TERM ID".
+2. Under Arguments, View must have one or more arguments (Contextual Filters) of "Content: Has taxonomy term ID" or "Content: Has taxonomy term ID (with depth)"
+3. Check "Specify validation criteria"
-3. Under Validator options:
+4. Under "Validator" options:
   a.
-Set Validator to Taxonomy Term, then select your term vocabulary.
+Set "Validator" to "Taxonomy Term", then select your term vocabularies.
   b.
-Set Argument Type to "Term ID"
+Set "Filter Value Type" to "Term ID"

-In the 6.x version the views with term arguments and page displays are automatically displayed for you to choose from.
-Simply select the views to alias and check the "Bulk generate aliases ..." box and Save the configuration to kick off the generation.

-/** NOT DONE YET **/
-Recurring Aliases
-This works of hook_taxonomy to update aliases when terms are updated, created or deleted.
-For each view:
-1. check "Create/Update/Delete aliases for <view-name> on term creation"
-2. select the "Vocabulary to alias" from the select box.
-3. Save configuration.

-FAQ
-WHY NOT JUST USE <view-name>/<term-name>?
-I kept running into duplicate terms when not using the full path.
-I also found that people were turned off by some of the special characters that showed up in the browser bar.

-NO TOKENS?
-Yep, no tokens, I didn't really see the need for them.
-But if you have a good reason for them.. let me know and we can figure something out.
+In the 7.x version, the views are listed and a text field is provided to specify the alias pattern.
+Views generates machine names for each argument (e.g., tid, tid_1), which need to be referenced in the alias pattern so Pathauto can pass it to token_replace() to generate the aliases.
+Views Alias provides token prefixes of the form [view_alias:argument_machine_name?:?] for each argument and passes the rest down to the standard taxonomy tokens.

+For example, if you want use the term name of the tid argument, you would use the token [view_alias:tid:term:name].
+To use all the parent terms joined with a slash (/), you would use [view_alias:tid:parents:join:/].
+To prefix the term name with the machine name of the vocabulary, use the pattern:

+    [view:alias:tid:term:vocabulary:machine_name]/[view:alias:tid:term:name]

+Any of the tokens listed in the Taxonomy Term Paths Replacement Patterns list are available.

+The text field for each view has a "default" listed below it that can be copy/pasted into the textfield to provide direct term name replacements of the arguments in the views path.

+Leaving a text field blank will disable aliasing for that view.

+Not (yet) supported:
+- Multiple value term arguments (e.g. my-view/12+34)
+- NIDs or UIDs

+7.x version:
+John Franklin, Sentai Digital
+franklin@sentaidigital.com

+6.x version:
 Eric Mckenna, Phase2 Technology emckenna@phase2technology.com